How I Created My Own Personal URL Shortener

 Before setting up your URL shortener service, ensure you have the following things in place as i won’t be covering them here:

-What is Cloudflare Workers?
+What are Cloudflare Workers?

 Workers & Pages

-Storing Data in Workers using KV
+Storing data with Workers KV

-Hosting files using R2
+Hosting files with R2

+Cloudflare R2 is basically an object storage without egress fees.
 Personally i use my shortener for my social media links, but i also have some files hosted on it using R2.
 For example, i have my CV hosted on it, making it easier to share it with people.

 You are now able to upload files to your bucket.